Raise the Age

 Arresting and jailing children at this crucial period in their development shapes their future.
 It causes lifelong trauma, and means children miss out on education, learning instead from the criminal justice system.

 We have a choice.
 We can continue to punish children and get the same bad results.
-Or we can stand up for kids, teach accountability and support them to get onto the right path, making our communities safer.
+Or we can stand up for kids, deliver the services they need, teach accountability and support them to stay away from criminal offending, making our communities safer.

 Children need community-based, age-appropriate and therapeutic interventions, like mentoring or support to stay in school.
-We know that’s how to successfully address problematic behaviour and support children to develop a sense of responsibility.
+Evidence shows this successfully addresses problematic behaviour and supports children to develop a sense of responsibility.

 Our partner network includes many specialist organisations who work with children, families, and communities.
 Their expertise and experience should be harnessed, funded and used to build a better way for kids and communities.

-The Justice and Equity Centre and the Raise the Age NSW campaign are asking the NSW Government to work with us to build an alternative to police, jail and courts – one that works for kids, families and communities.
+The Justice and Equity Centre and Raise the Age NSW are demanding the NSW Government work with us to create a better system for children, communities and the budget bottom-line.

 News and resources